Earthfiredrake/SWL-Cartographer/README.md

 When upgrading, existing .bxml files in the Cartographer directory should be deleted to ensure changes in the .xml files are loaded (whichever is newer seems to take precedence).

 I intend to permit setting migration from the first public beta to v1.0.x, but this may be subject to change.
-As with my other mods, this update compatibility window will occasionally be shifted to reduce legacy code clutter in the mod.
+As with my other mods, this update compatibility window will occasionally be shifted to reduce legacy code clutter.

 ## Change Log

-Version next
+Version 0.1.4-alpha
++ Krampusnacht waypoint pack
+  + All open world lore (added to Lore layer)
+  + Incomplete sample of Krampus spawn points (on a new layer, though it uses the champ mob icon)
+  + The pack *should* automatically stop loading once the event ends (and maybe even come back next year)
 + Circles now more circular
++ Tooltips on paths
+  + Additional mouse interaction TBD

 Version 0.1.3-alpha
 + More detailed tooltips